esi/esi-docs/docs/guides/map-data/index.md

 ### Route calculation

-ESI provides two routes for in-game navigation.
-The [`/route/`](/api-explorer#/operations/PostRoute) endpoint generates routes closely matching the ingame route planner.
-And the [`/ui/autopilot/waypoint/`](/api-explorer#/operations/PostUiAutopilotWaypoint) endpoint enables setting the in-game autopilot destination without needing to calculate a route.

-When not using ESI or more fine-grained control is desired, routes can be calculated manually from map data.

-#### Stargate to stargate

-Information about how systems are connected by stargates is available through both the SDE and ESI.
-In the SDE this data can be found in `mapStargates`.
-In ESI each solarsystem has a list of stargates (if present), whose destination may be retrieved from the [`/universe/stargates/` endpoint](/api-explorer#/operations/GetUniverseStargatesStargateId).

-A graph can be constructed by taking each solarsystem as a node, and each stargate link as an edge.
-Each stargate of a pair linking two systems has a data entry in the SDE/ESI.
-These can be modelled as either a pair of edges in a directed graph, or merged into a single edge in an undirected graph.

-With a graph, pathfinding algorithms like Dijkstra's Algorithm can be used.
-Wormhole connections or player-constructed 'Ansiblex' jump gates can be added to this graph the same as stargates.
-While 'Ansiblex' jump gates are constructed in pairs, their access lists can be configured differently in each direction to make them one-way gates.

-!!! note

-    Route calculation may yield several alternative routes of the same (shortest) length.
-Some algorithms may inconsistently select between these and give different results for the same start and destination.
-The in-game route planner has no specific behaviour defined for this case.
-    Routes may be also differ depending on avoidance lists, security preference, and the use of wormhole connections or player-constructed 'Ansiblex' jump gates.
+See [Route Calculation](../route-calculation.md) for details how to calculate a route in New Eden.

-#### Jump drives
+### Jump drives

 Unlike stargate connections, jump drives can reach any valid system within range in a single jump.
 Jump drives allow jumping *to* any low- and nullsec system, with the exclusion of Pochven and the Jove regions.
 Ships can also jump *from* high-sec space into low- or nullsec.
 Jump drive range is determined by the ship the player is piloting and their 'Jump Drive Calibration' skill.

 A graph can be built by linking each solarsystem to every other solar system that may be jumped to.
 For a given system<sub>1</sub> and system<sub>2</sub> and their positions (x, y, z), the systems are in jump range if:

 $\sqrt{\left(x_1-x_2\right)^2+\left(y_1-y_2\right)^2+\left(z_1-z_2\right)^2}\le\ (Jump\ range\ in\ LY\ \ast\ {9\,460\,000\,000\,000\,000.0})$

 !!! warning "Caution"

     For the purposes of jump drive range calculation, a single lightyear is exactly `9,460,000,000,000,000.0` (9.46 × 10^15) meters, slightly less than the real world scientific definition of a lightyear.
     Using the incorrect value may cause routes to include impossible jumps.